SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/mikroe_nfc2_pn7150_nci_t2t_read/README.md

 - Make sure that the **Third Party Hardware Drivers** extension is installed.
 If not, follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).

-- Third-party Hardware Drivers Extension must be enabled for the project to install any extension components.
+- **Third Party Hardware Drivers** extension must be enabled for the project to install any extension components.

 ## How It Works ##